toxinoid00/Go-Test/README.md

 # Go-Test
-Type go run Main.go to run this Program.
+Type "go run Main.go" to run this Program.